symfony/symfony1-docs/gentle-introduction/en/03-Running-Symfony.markdown

 different Linux distributions, you need to check that your PHP configuration meets the symfony minimum requirements.

-First, ensure that you have PHP 5.2.4 at a minimum installed by using the `phpinfo()` built-in function or by running `php -v` on the command line.
+First, ensure that you have PHP 5.2.4 as a minimum installed by using the `phpinfo()` built-in function or by running `php -v` on the command line.
 Be aware that on some configurations, you might have two different PHP versions
 installed: one for the command line, and another for the web.